durtal/fantasysocceR/README.md

 -----|--------
-players| summary data for current players pastseasons| data from previous seasons season201415 | performance data for players across the 2014/15 season
+players| summary data for current players pastseasons| data from previous seasons players201415 | summary data for players in 2014/15 season pastseasons201415 | data for previous season from 2014/15 season season201415 | performance data for players across the 2014/15 season

 Load data as normal